hanspr/mi-ide/README.md

 ## Translate

-You may find the translation file in your config directory under : langs
+You will find the translation file in your config directory under : langs

 - Open the file : en_US.lang
 - Change the name to your ISO code location